-How to save an indoor plant dying?
-Stop doing these 15 things that kill your houseplants!
+Want to know to save an indoor plant dying?
+Just stop doing these 15 things that kill your houseplants!

 1. You’re are overwatering

 Overwatering is the number one reason why you see an indoor plant dying.
 Watering a lot kills any container plant quickly.
-It leads to rotting of the roots, suffocating them and developing fungus in the soil.
+It leads to the rotting of the roots, suffocating them, and developing fungus in the soil.
 Yellowing, droopy leaves with less vigor are the indicator of overwatering.

 A Tip: Wait until the topsoil is dry enough to water the plants.
 Poke a finger an inch or two to identify the moisture level.
 Or, use a water meter or moisture meter.

 Also Read: How Not To Kill Plants In Containers

 2. Poor Drainage is affecting your indoor plants

 Poorly drained pot can accumulate water at the bottom, which causes the root rot.
 Placing gravel at the bottom of the container, which doesn’t have a drainage hole, may help.

 A Tip: Before planting, ensure the pots you use have proper drainage holes.
 Suppose you’re using non-draining containers, water accurately with care.

 Also Read: WHY YOUR INDOOR PLANTS ARE DYING